Tochemey/goakt/README.md

 not handle at the moment.
 Another way to see it is that stashing allows you to keep processing messages you can handle while saving for later messages you can't.
-Stashing are handled by Go-Akt out of the actor instance just like the mailbox, so if the actor dies while processing a message, all messages in the stash are processed.
+Stashing are handled by GoAkt out of the actor instance just like the mailbox, so if the actor dies while processing a message, all messages in the stash are processed.
 This feature is usually used together with [Become/UnBecome](#behaviors), as they fit together very well, but this is not a requirement.